ivytiongco/web-design-challenge/README.md

 * resources folder
   * Cities_Output.csv containing data
   * DataCSVtoHTML.ipynb jupyter notebook used to read CSV and output HTML file
-  * table.html file created to use the code for Data page
+  * table.html file created to use the HTML code for table on Data page
   * assets folder contains images used for webpages
     * Latitude_vs_Cloudiness.png
     * Latitude_vs_Humidity.png